Maghrebi Jews: Antiquity

-The first known Jewish communities in North Africa settled in Cyrenaica, the eastern coastal region of Libya, as early as the 3rd century BCE.
+The Jewish community of Ifran, from the Tamazight word ifri meaning cavern, is supposed to date back to 361 BCE and is believed to be the oldest Jewish community in what is now Morocco.
+Jewish communities settled in Cyrenaica, the eastern coastal region of Libya, as early as the 3rd century BCE.
 This migration is linked to the policies of Ptolemy I, a successor of Alexander the Great and the first ruler of Ptolemaic Egypt.
 By this period, Egypt had become a major center of the Jewish diaspora, with waves of migration from Judah beginning in the 6th century BCE.
 To strengthen his control over Cyrenaica, Ptolemy resettled Jewish populations in cities such as Cyrene, using them to help secure the region as part of his expanding kingdom.
 By 95 BCE, when Cyrenaica came under Roman control, the Jewish presence was already substantial.
 The geographer Strabo, writing in the early first century BCE, described Cyrene as comprising four population groups, one of which was Jewish, indicating the community's size and significance at the time.
 A notable figure among the Cyrenaic Jews was Simon of Cyrene, referenced in the New Testament.

+A 4th-5th century CE bronze oil lamp of the Roman period in the shape of a menorah, found at the ruins of Volubilis.

 After Jewish defeat in the First Jewish–Roman War in 70 CE, Roman General Titus deported many Jews to Mauretania, which roughly corresponds to the modern Maghreb, and many of them settled in what is now Tunisia.
 These settlers engaged in agriculture, cattle-raising, and trade.
 They were divided into clans, or tribes, governed by their respective heads, and had to pay the Romans a capitation tax of 2 shekels.